jdiaz1604/PRA3006-Group-6-/README.md

 1. Clone or download this repository.
 2. Serve the root directory using any static web-server (e.g., `python3 -m http.server 9000`) or open `index.html` directly via the VS Code Live Server extension.
-3. Visit `/index.html` for the landing page, `/map.html` for the explorer, or `/correlations.html` for the statistical plots.
+3. Visit `/index.html` for the landing page, `/map.html` for the explorer, `/correlations.html` for the statistical plots, or `/contact.html` for contact info.

 > **Note:** The explorer fetches live data from the QLever Wikidata endpoint on first interaction.
 An internet connection must be available to populate the tables.